 Emylee Williams of Think Creative Collective (pictured) relies on her DockATot to snuggle her new baby while she works on her laptop at home.

-Working at home for mamas with kids under school age can be challenging.
-What are the top 5 most important tips on how to make it work?
+Being a work from home mum or dad can be challenging.
+What are your top 5 tips on how to make it work?

 Emylee Williams: My top 5 tips for working at home with kids are:

 - Find your productivity magic spot.
 We all know that we new parents have to take advantage of the chunks of time we end up getting to work.
 So know your productivity magic spot first.
 Do you work better in the morning?
 Do you need noise cancelling headphones?
 Do you need to hop over to a coffee shop for an hour?
 I know it's enticing to try and work in mini bursts throughout the day, but if you can use your magic hour to its fullest advantage you'll find you'll get more done in that timeframe.

 - Batch similar tasks.
 And I'm not just talking writing, taking photos, client meetings, etc. I'm talking makeup ready tasks, tasks that require pants or a shower.
 I decided to bulk specific tasks that require me to be "ready" so I don't find myself having to spend time doing it everyday.

 - Automate what you can.
 Now, more than ever, you don't have time to be doing minute tasks all day.
 Take a look at what you're spending your time on now and see what system or app you can set up to automate it.
 Think social media posts, blog scheduling, email responses, etc.

 - Talk with your kids about the impact of your job.
 This might not work for babies who have no clue what you're saying, but for older kids this might just be what they need.
 If they can understand even a little bit that your job gives you pride, impacts others and makes you happy they might begin to understand "why" you're working (and leave you alone for a bit).